Last Updated on May 9, 2023

 - Overall openness to immigration.

-- Extending benefits of citizenship only if it’s beneficial for the economy (the U.S. being an exception).
+- Extending benefits of citizenship only if it benefits the economy (the U.S. being an exception).

 - Temporary migration models focused on short-term needs of employers.

 One of the most popular countries for immigration among the neoliberal regimes is Canada.
-The Canadian government considers employment-based immigration to be an optimal solution for its aging population and workforce.
+The Canadian government considers employment-based immigration an optimal solution for its aging population and workforce.

-Canada’s pro-immigration policies have also made it a top business location for companies around the world due to its diversity and progressive immigration policies, according to Envoy’s 2022 Immigration Trends Report.
-One of the country’s most popular immigration pathways is a points-based system called Express Entry, which facilitates the immigration of skilled migrant workers into the country.
+According to Envoy’s 2022 Immigration Trends Report, Canada’s pro-immigration policies have also made it a top business location for companies around the world due to its diversity and progressive immigration policies.
+One of Canada’s most popular immigration pathways is a points-based system called Express Entry.
+The system facilitates the immigration of skilled migrant workers into the country.

 The U.S. has had less predictability in its immigration policies due to politics.
 For instance, the Trump administration took over 400 executive actions to restrict immigration into the U.S., according to the Migration Policy Institute.

-The Biden administration has taken a different approach since January 2021 by enacting more pro-immigration policies.
+Since January 2021, the Biden administration has taken a different approach by enacting more pro-immigration policies.
 He also outlined an ambitious plan for domestic immigration reform in the U.S. Citizenship Act of 2021.

-Although the Biden Administration had hoped to reform the U.S. immigration system, its efforts have been stalled by inactivity in Congress.
-That, in turn, means the continuation of visa caps that don’t meet employer’s demand for talent.
+Although the Biden Administration had hoped to reform the U.S. immigration system, Congress’ inactivity has stalled its efforts.
+This, in turn, means the continuation of visa caps that don’t meet employers’ demand for talent.

 Free Movement Immigration Regime

 The Free Movement immigration regime includes countries in the European Union (EU) and Schengen Zone.
-They are called the “free movement” states because of the freedom of movement permitted with the EU and the Schengen Zone.
+These states are called “free movement” states because freedom of movement is permitted within the EU and the Schengen Zone.

 Common characteristics of these regimes include: